The Cost of Ineffective Student Success Initiatives

 of students’ likelihoodto persist changes over the course of a term

-While one-size-fits all best practices may have been effective in the past, there’s no longer a standard recipe for student success.
+While one-size-fits all best practices may have been effective in the past, there’s no longer a standard recipe for improving student outcomes.

 SOME OF THE MOST COMMON MISSTEPS ARE